nypesap/nypesap.github.io/1909SPS08/how-it-works/intro.md

 ### Exporting apps usage data into Excel file

-With Fiori Tracker you can easily export information about data usage into xlsx.
+With Fiori Apps' Usage you can easily export information about data usage into xlsx.
 Just click on the export button in the applications list and download the .csv file.
 Ypu can open it with, f.e.
 Excel.

 ![](res/button.png)